 Balmoral was always ‘a maybe’ or a 'could do' on our itinerary.
 We got to the gate but didn't do the tour.
 We decided to push on to Banchory for our B&B and a visit with long time friend Judith Sleigh.
 That was a real treat.
 Judith and I hadn’t seen each other for about 30 years and it was nice to see the ladies got on quite well.

 From Banchory we made our way south to Perth and Bridge of Earn.
 We skirted round Edinburgh, stopped at Otterburn and finally got back to Newcastle.

-It is a little over three years later and she is no longer with me.
+It is almost five years later and the love of my life is no longer with me.
 She passed away in March 2021.
 Her heart finally gave out after a long and exhausting struggle.
 She’ll be with me forever.